 Students are required to have updated immunizations.
-Contact Health Services at 552-2180 concerning Medical Assisting requirements.

-Students must complete a CORI screening for the Externship course.
+Students must complete a CORI screening prior to enrollment into the Externship course.

-Clinical Externships are approximately 25 hours per week for a total of 160 hours in facilities with primarily daytime hours.
+Clinical Externships are approximately 25 hours per week for a total of (160 total) in facilities with primarily daytime hours.